Automatic Changeover Switch Connection

 Testing & Final Adjustments

-- Verify insulation and proper connection of mains and generator lines.
+- Verify insulation and proper connections for mains and load circuits.

 Frequently Asked Questions - Automatic Changeover Switch Connection: